Wanilyatasnim/CMT322_ver2/PROJECT_STRUCTURE.md

 2. Accesses `/admin` route
 3. Views all users and listings
 4. Can ban users or delete listings
-5. Actions logged in database
+5. Actions immediately persisted to the JSON data store

 ## Environment Variables